PaddlePaddle/PaddleClas/deploy/slim/README_en.md

 cd PaddleClase
 ```

-The code of slim is located in `deploy/slim`
+The training related codes have been integrated into `ppcls/engine/`.
+The offline quantization code is located in `deploy/slim/quant_post_static.py`

 #### 3.1 Model Quantization